TonyRippy/prom-convert/README.md

-# Prometheus Conversion Tools
+# miniprom (Mini-Prometheus)

-This repo contains tools that allow one to collect data from Prometheus clients and store the data into a variety of self-contained formats.
+This repo contains small tools that allow one to collect data from Prometheus clients and store the data into a variety of self-contained formats.
 The formats supported so far are:

 * [SQLite3](prom2sqlite)